koltyakov/az-fun-go-sp/README.md

 - `functions/` - everything related to Azure Functions, isolation makes things simpler while no mixing with custom handler related project files
   - Functions folders, containing `function.json` file
   - `.funcignore` - functions ignore file with handy ignore options
-  - `host.json` - host configuration file, mostly standard, interesting and important section is `customHandler`, expecially `"enableForwardingHttpRequest": true` which is not added by default but required
+  - `host.json` - host configuration file, mostly standard, interesting and important section is `customHandler`, expecially `"enableForwardingHttpRequest": true` which is not added by default
   - `local.settings[.sample].json` - contains configuration which is needed for local development and debug, local settings should be excluded from Git to avoid secrets leak
   - `proxies.json` - bypassing endpoints to external resources
 - `handlers/` - Handlers sub package grouping by extensible handlers methods